qt37t247/WGS-HPC-NUS/README.md

 Upload the reference genome file to the working directory (unzip if the file is compressed).

-## Generate alignments with bwa and samtools
+## Generate alignments with bwa, samtools and picard

 Example file: align.sh

-## Mark duplicates and build bam index with picard

-Example file: picard.sh
+The outputs are sorted bam files with duplicates marked and bam index files (.bai).
+All intermediates are not kept.

-By the end of this step you may consider directly calling variants with GATK4 without re-alignment (use the gatk_HC.sh).
+By the end of this step you may consider directly calling variants with GATK4 without re-alignment (use the gatk4.sh).
 Runtime for each sample may exceed a week.

+## Variant calling with GATK4 !!OPTIONAL, EXTERMELY SLOW AT THE MOMENT.

+Example file: gatk4.sh

+Three vcf files per sample generated, namely raw vcf, SNP vcf and indel vcf.

+A flagstat.txt file to summarize alignment stats of all samples.

+## Indel realignment with GATK3

+Example file: gatk3.sh

+Generates re-aligned bam files for variant calling using ANGSD.
+You may want to download and store those bam files as these may be used serval times during your analyses.

+A flagstat.txt file to summarize alignment stats of all samples.

-## Indel realignment and variants calling with ANGSD
+## Variant calling with ANGSD

-Example file: gatk_RA.sh
+Example file: angsd.sh

+(Under construction...)

 ## Contact author